 - Use PPC ads to get a good ROI.

-- Use Instagram to reach an audience uncommonly targeted by lawyers.
+- Use Instagram to get clients that aren’t commonly targeted by lawyers.

 - Use social media to target an enormous pool of potential clients.